-With social media slowly taking over as the number one online activity, it is now the perfect time to explore your limits of control over social media use both at work and while employees are at home.
+With social media slowly taking over as the number one online activity, it’s a perfect time for us to look at an employer’s limits of control over their employees’ use of social media.

 Set your expectations

 The best (and easiest) way for an employer to set expectations for social media use, is to have a clear and comprehensive social media policy.
 A social media policy should say when (or if) social media use is allowed, and define what conduct is acceptable when an employee uses social media at work (and, in some situations, at home).

 A good social media policy sets clear boundaries, with provisions that don’t just cover conduct in the workplace but also out-of-hours conduct.

 A social media policy should also clearly state the consequences of breaching the policy, leaving no doubt that breaches may result in disciplinary action, even termination of employment.

 The absence of a social media policy can lead to situations that have a negative effect on a business or cause damage to its reputation.
 Without a social media policy in place, an employer could face problems when disciplining employees for inappropriate conduct or posts as the question of ‘what policy have they not acted within the limits of?’ may arise.

 There’s an ever-increasing number of social media applications.
 The following list provides a few examples:

 - Social networking sites e.g. Facebook, Google Plus, LinkedIn